Games-Baker takes gold as Australian cyclists continue to rule the roads | Sports-Games

 Georgia Baker won the Commonwealth Games women's road race cycling gold in a sprint finish on Sunday, as Australia continued to rule the Birmingham roads.
 With Australia having already bagged gold in the women's and men's individual time trials on Thursday, Baker's win put the country in position for a sweep of the road races as well.

-Georgia Baker won the Commonwealth Games women's road race cycling gold in a sprint finish on Sunday, as Australia continued to rule the Birmingham roads.
+Bolting from the pack at the end of a 112-km run through the West Midlands, Baker got to the line in two hours 44 minutes 46 seconds to collect her third gold of the Games, having also picked up titles on the track in the points race and team pursuit.
+"This one is extra special.
+It was a real team effort," said Baker.
+"I wish I could split this medal into six, it was real credit to the team and I'm glad I could pull it off for them.

-With Australia having already bagged gold in the women's and men's individual time trials on Thursday, Baker's win put the country in position for a sweep of the road races as well.
-Bolting from the pack at the end of a 112-km run through the West Midlands, Baker got to the line in a winning time of two hours 44 minutes 46 seconds to collect her third gold of the Games, having also picked up titles on the track in the points race and team pursuit.
+"For them to nail the final lead out made my ride so easy.
+"I finished with fresh legs and that was the goal.
+I did the sprint and got my hands across the line."

 The six-member Australia outfit controlled the race from the start, neutralizing any breakaway attempts on the flat route.
 A train of green-and-gold led the charge to the finish, with Scotland's Neah Evans, who helped Britain to win a silver medal in the team pursuit at the Tokyo Olympics, coming hard at the end to derail Australia's bid for a podium sweep by snatching the silver ahead of Sarah Roy.